Practical Watch Collecting for the Beginner

 Published by the NAWCC: Copyright 2012, Paperback, 132 pages, 329 illustrations (most full colour), ISBN 978-0-9823584-5.

-Although there are thousands of books on mechanical watches (the author of this new book has listed 2,823 of these in detail in his previous book Mechanical Watches: An Annotated Bibliography, available as a free download on this site, surprisingly, there is no other book in print that starts at the very beginning, assuming the reader knows nothing about the history and technology of watches, and teaches in a logical and thorough manner what a budding collector should learn in the first few months of collecting watches.
+Although there are thousands of books on mechanical watches (the author of this new book has listed 2,823 of these in detail in his previous book Mechanical Watches: An Annotated Bibliography), surprisingly, there is no other book in print that starts at the very beginning, assuming the reader knows nothing about the history and technology of watches, and teaches in a logical and thorough manner what a budding collector should learn in the first few months of collecting watches.

 Richard Watkins is the ideal source for such instruction.
 He is foremost a teacher, not only by profession but also by mindset, and he is also one of the most systematic, meticulous, and thoughtful persons I know.
 In addition, he is one of the most thorough scholars of horological history I have ever met.
 Furthermore, he is an excellent and exceptionally clear writer, one of the very few who was awarded the Fellow designation by NAWCC for his horological writings rather than for service to the organization.

 After the introductory chapter (8 pages) the book is organized into five chapters:

 - The Looking Game (how to handle and open a watch, what to look for: 25 pages)

 - The Dating Game (providing a summary of watchmaking history in America, England, and Switzerland to help determine the approximate age of specific watches: 15 pages)

 - The Movement Game (a beginner's introduction into watch technology, from basics to complications: 28 pages)

 - The Condition Game (assessing condition, fakes, cleaning, maintenance, and repairs: 26 pages)

 - The Collecting Game (a first introduction of subjects that go beyond the beginner-collector stage: 24 pages)